rwilcox/my-learnings-docs/learning_time_series_database_druid.md

 > For Druid to operate well under heavy query load, it is important for the segment file size to be within the recommended range of 300MB-700MB.
 If your segment files are larger than this range, then consider either changing the granularity of the time interval or partitioning your data and tweaking the targetPartitionSize in your partitionsSpec (a good starting point for this parameter is 5 million rows).
 >
 > - From Segments · Apache Druid by nil on page 0 (https://druid.apache.org/docs/latest/design/segments.html)

+Also note may have performance issues if too many segments in a chunk (slow metadata queries, slow coordinator load-drop)

 ## Data flowing through Druid